 - The time we work with the kids on school stuff is the same or less than the time we spent on homework before…

 - And because it's up to US when the work gets done and we can push it off if something comes up.
-Yesterday our youngest wanted to run an errand with me, but he didn't do his math yet.
+Yesterday our youngest wanted to run an errand with me but he didn't do his math yet.
 “Do you want to just do two lessons tomorrow so you can come along?”
 He said, “Yes!”
 So while the older kids worked on their stuff, he and I had some special time with just the two of us.

-Here's a quick example of why I'm thankful…
+Here's another quick example of why I'm thankful…

 This morning when I woke the kids for our read-aloud time, our youngest was already up.
 He was reading his chapter book out by the Christmas tree with the fireplace going and some Christmas music on.
 I said, “You've got the life, don't you?!”
 He laughed and said, “Yep!”
-(However, just to prove to you that it's not always that lovely, before I even finished typing this paragraph, two of the kids were already fighting about something, ha!)
+(However, just to prove to you that it isn't always so rosy, before I even finished typing this paragraph, two of the kids were already fighting about something, ha!)

 So I think we've finally found our groove and there are 3 major factors I attribute this to:

 1. Scheduling – this first one has more to do with ME, but when I'm not stressed, everything goes better!
 I have finally, FINALLY, gotten some healthy perspective in my life when it comes to exercise, sleep, and the time I work on this blog business gig that I've got going here.
 (I thank God for helping me get this more and more.
 Read more about that in this post: Benefits of Walking vs Running — How to Find the Time and Get Peace in Your Life.)